 Indulge in Chocolate at Perugia’s Eurochocolate Festival

 October is a great time to visit the beautiful Umbrian capital as the city plays host to one of Europe’s largest chocolate festivals – the Eurochocolate.
-This year, the sweet event takes place between 18-27 October and promises to stimulate the senses with music, shows, themed events, and some of the finest chocolate varieties from Italy and beyond.
+This year, the sweet event takes place indoors between 14-23 October and promises to stimulate the senses with music, shows, themed events, and some of the finest chocolate varieties from Italy and beyond.

 In addition to tasting, visitors will have the chance to admire street artists and wonderful chocolate art displays, as well as to participate in numerous entertaining activities, including workshops organized by illustrious chocolate manufacturers.